vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/the-architects-toolbox/index.md

 draft: true
 series: ["From Patterns to Practice"]
 series_order: 3
+categories: ["Software Architecture"]
-tags: ["architecture", "architectural styles", "monolith", "microservices", "event-driven", "trade-offs", "system design"]
+tags: ["architectural styles", "monolith", "microservices", "event-driven architecture", "trade-offs", "system design"]
 description: "A practical guide to analyzing Monolithic, Microservices, and Event-Driven architectural styles against real-world business drivers to choose the foundational style for your system."
 ---

+{{< figure src="framework_roadmap.svg" alt="Framework Roadmap" >}}

 ## Introduction: From "Why" to "How"